10 Ways to Ensure Children Have a Good Experience in Your Ministry

 4. Make it fun.

-Let’s face it—if kids think your programs are a drag, they won’t be back.
+Let’s face it — if kids think your programs are a drag, they won’t be back.
 And if you can’t get them in the door, you don’t have the chance to tell them about Jesus.
-Dannah Gresh, the founder of Secret Keeper Girl, a ministry for preteen girls, says she always thinks of D.L.
+Dannah Gresh, the founder of True Girl, a ministry for preteen girls, says she always thinks of D.L.
 Moody in this context.
 He loved kids and would take a pony into the streets of Chicago and give rides, which ended at a church, where kids learned God’s Word.

 Likewise, build in flexibility to your programs so kids like Michael who join groups midstream can still participate and feel welcomed into your children’s ministry family.